Cambuchi/blog-src/static/README.md

 ## Show your support

-If you got until here, show your love hitting the ⭐️ button, I'd really appreciate it.
+If you're still  here, show your love by hitting the ⭐️ button, I'd really appreciate it.